MGSerag/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 8-print_square.c: function that prints a square, followed by a new line
 * 9-fizz_buzz.c: program that prints the numbers from 1 to 100 with Fizz, Buzz, and FizzBuzz for multiples of 3, 5, and both respectively
 * 9-fizz_buzz.c: program that prints the numbers from 1 to 100 with Fizz, Buzz, and FizzBuzz for multiples of 3, 5, and both respectively
+* 10-print_triangle.c: function that prints a triangle, followed by a new line